mturchin20/MAPITR/cran-comments.md

 ## New Version Submission
-This is a new version resubmission.
+This is a new version submission.
 In this version I have:

-* In this resubmission I have included the proper if/else code to handle non-OpenMP versions of R. This has been tested using
-  R-hub's macOS + CRAN's setup version as well
 * In the comments from an earlier submission it was requested to include a reference for this method if possible in DESCRIPTION.
 Currently a